Individual Voluntary Arrangement (IVA).

 What is a Debt Management Plan?

-DMP can consolidate outstanding, unsecured debts to help the control of your finances.
+DMP can consolidate outstanding, unsecured debts to help control your finances.
 A DMP is not a legally binding debt solution.
 It leaves no footprint on public registers.
-Therefore nobody knows.
+Therefore, nobody knows.

 For an Administration order to exist, the outstanding debt is required to be no more than £5,000.

 You remain required to make one payment a month to your local court.
 The court then divides the sum received among your creditors.

 Creditors listed on the administration order are therefore unable to take further action against you without the issuing court’s authority.

 Debt Relief Orders (DROs) deal with your unpaid debts when owing less than £20,000.
 Further requirements are: You do not have little extra income, and do not own your home.

 If your debt relief order dro is approved:

 - Your creditors may not recover money owed to them by you without the court’s permission.

 - typically, released from your debts after twelve months